This website requires JavaScript.

 hatched zone grid dimensions

 In the dry film etching process, specific focus must be given to hatched copper pours to prevent defects such as open circuits and shorts caused by dry film fragments.
 When utilizing hatched copper pours, it is crucial to consider the grid line width and spacing.
 JLCPCB recommends that both the grid line width and spacing should be equal to or greater than 0.254 mm to ensure the desired etching results.
+This minimum prevents dry film cracking and fragment adhesion, which can also affect subsequent solder mask adhesion.

 same net clearance violation

 If hatched copper pours are designed with insufficient width or spacing, it is advisable to either scale up the dimensions or consider making the copper pour solid.
 These guidelines are vital to mitigate the risk of dry film fragments causing disruptions or unwanted electrical connections during the etching process.
+For most modern designs, solid copper pours are preferred for superior reliability with dry film technology.

 Conclusion